toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 date:   2019-07-10 09:13:11 +0300
 image: "/images/hopf2.jpg"
 ---
+First of all, *why* do we care about gauge symmetry?
+We care becaue it is the foundation of physics.
+If you ask yourself why the atoms in your body hold together, well, it's a mixture of things: it's the Van der Waals force, the electromagnetic force etc. If you're asking yourself why the plantes in the solar system turn around the sun, it's because of general relativity which gives us gravity.

 Not that long ago Lawrence Krauss appeared on Rogan's podcast and we got [this](https://www.youtube.com/watch?v=YP-tPE7WO64) as a result.
 It also didn't take Eric Weinstein long to decide this explanation wasn't good or intuitive enough, so he thought of [explaining gauge symmetry](https://www.youtube.com/watch?v=2xiEEtoa-_4) it in terms of [fiber bundles](https://en.wikipedia.org/wiki/Fiber_bundle) and he brought up a [Hopf fibration](https://en.wikipedia.org/wiki/Hopf_fibration) to exemplify (an artist's impression of this mathematical object would look something like this).

 ![crowd](/images/hopf2.jpg){:class="img-responsive"}

 To people struggling to understand the concept, I doubt it's much help.
 Also the fact that we're calling it gauge invariance (or gauge symmetry) isn't helping either because what we should be calling it is *local phase invariance* the term *gauge* to Hermann Weyl and it comes from various railroad gauges who was trying to do something Einstein did with his theory of general relativity and show that a quantum theory of electromagnetism would be invariant under arbitrary scale changes, but this turned out to be wrong.